nortikin/sverchok/docs/nodes/analyzer/select_similar.rst

-Select similar
+Select Similar
 ==============

 Functionality
 -------------

 This node allows to select mesh elements (vertices, edges and faces), which are similar to elements already selected in some aspect.
-This is the implementation of Blender's own "Select similar" (Shift+G) feature.
+This is the implementation of Blender's own "Select Similar" (Shift+G) feature.
 So fo additional information, please refer to the Blender's documentation on this feature.

 Inputs
 ------